christophgil/bash_return/README.md

         set_retval $(($1*$1))
     }

-When the function is called with the leading option -$, then the returned value is obtained from a variable whose name is stored in the global variable *RETVAL*.
-This is possible because Bash is not multi-threaded.
+When the function is called with the switch -$, then the returned value is obtained from a variable whose name is stored in the global variable *RETVAL*.
+Usage of a global variable is possible because Bash is not multi-threaded.
 Normally, dollar signs need to be quoted in UNIX shells.
 Note that the dollar sign does not need to be quoted here because it is followed by a space.
-An unusual option character has been chosen to not interfere with other options.
+This rather unusual command line switch is unlikely to be used already.
+Note that *-$* must be the first parameter.

     square -$  3
     echo "The Square of 3 is ${RETVAL}"

-Without the option *-$*, the result is directly printed to the standard output.
+Without the option *-$*, the result is printed to the standard output.

     square 3